cdk-patterns/serverless/the-rbac-webservice/typescript/README.md

 * Open the `cdk/lib/configuration/stack-configuration.ts` and scroll down to the 'USER POOL ATTRIBUTE DEFINITION CONFIGURATION'
 * You can see an example of this Attribute Mapping for an Auth0 SAML based 'roles' claim.
 * This is where you would configure the attributes to mapped from your IDP.
-(TODO Mike This should be extended as an ARRAY of Attributes)
+    - (TODO Mike This should be extended as an Array of Attributes)

 ### Step 3 - Configure a User Pool App Client for our Sample Front End Application

-This pattern comes with a sample UI Client for purposes of demonstration (_I used VUE to annoy the React folks_).
-This Vue UI Client application will need a Cognito App Client to integrate with and will simulate a User Login and API Gateway call.
+This pattern comes with a sample UI Client for the purposes of demonstrating the auth flow of the pattern (_I used VUE to annoy the React folks :)_).
+This Vue UI Client application will need a **'Cognito App Client'** to integrate with and will simulate a User Login and API Gateway call.
 More Information on the purpose of this App Client can be found [here](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html).
 It is worth reading in terms of understanding your Client Applications ideal OIDC Flow.

-* Give your Cognito a unique domain name setting the `COGNITO_DOMAIN` Configuration item.
+* Give Cognito a unique domain name setting the `COGNITO_DOMAIN` Configuration item. (i.e. if Auth0 use 'Auth0')
-* Set the standard Call Back and LOGOUTURLs information for your UI-Application setting the `CLIENT_CALLBACKURLS` and `CLIENT_LOGOUTURLS`.
+* Set the standard Call Back and Log-out URLs information for your UI-Application setting the `CLIENT_CALLBACKURLS` and `CLIENT_LOGOUTURLS`.
 * Have a think about the scopes your client needs in terms of its OIDC Flow.
 Configure the remaining settings as required.

 ### Step 4 - Kick the tyres on the Web Services that are part of this Stack.